-- Attend the post-delivery check up with your clinic, midwife or doctor. - · Breastfeeding is encouraged. - Make preparations of going back to work and make arrangements of who is going to assist with the baby.
+- · Attend the post-delivery check up with your clinic, midwife or doctor. - Breastfeeding is encouraged. - Make preparations of going back to work and make arrangements of who is going to assist with the baby.

-REMEMBER: Do not forget to register your newborn as a dependant with GEMS within 60 days of birth.
+REMEMBER: Register your newborn as a dependant with GEMS within 60 days of birth.
 Register your baby as soon as possible to ensure that GEMS pays for any visits to a doctor and/or admissions.
 You can download the newborn registration form from www.gems.gov.za.